-Planning a 1 day trip to Venice can be an exciting experience, and here’s a suggested itinerary to make the most of your time:
+Planning a 1-day trip to Venice can be an exciting experience, and here’s a suggested itinerary to make the most of your time:

 Early morning:

-Depart from Florence: Take an early morning train from Florence to Venice.
 Trains run regularly from Santa Maria Novella (Florence SMN) station and take around 2 hours to reach Venice’s Santa Lucia station.

 In the morning:

-St Mark’s Square (Piazza San Marco): Start your day with a visit to St Mark’s Square, the iconic heart of Venice.
-Marvel at the stunning architecture of St Mark’s Basilica, the Doge’s Palace (Palazzo Ducale) and the Campanile.
-Take time to soak up the lively atmosphere and perhaps enjoy a coffee in one of the cafes that line the square.
+Marvel at the stunning architecture of St Mark’s Basilica, the Doge’s Palace (Palazzo Ducale), and the Campanile.
+Take time to soak up the lively atmosphere and perhaps enjoy a coffee in one of the square cafes.

 Midday:

 Explore the canals: Venice is famous for its intricate network of canals, so take some time to explore them by walking through the narrow streets and crossing the picturesque bridges.
-You could also take a gondola ride for a quintessential Venetian experience, although this can be expensive and take up much of your time.

 Lunch: